-The emergency preparedness kit should be assembled before an emergency occurs.
-The container should be easy to carry, water repellent, and sturdy.
-Examples might be a duffle bag, large backpack, or plastic container with handles.
+Assemble your emergency preparedness kit now - before an emergency occurs.
+The container should be easy to carry, water repellent and sturdy.
+Examples might be a duffle bag, large backpack or plastic container with handles.
 The emergency kit should contain the following:

-First aid kit (include a list of any medical conditions related to each pet and the name of pet's veterinarian and phone number - include vital medical records and supply of necessary medication in a waterproof container)

-- List of pets or animals on property, including species, typical location (in the case of house pets favorite hiding places) - Veterinary records - · Photos of pets - Food, manual can opener, food dishes, and bottles of water - Strong leash and muzzle (because a pet can become agitated and bite a handler, even the owners, when frightened) - Name and phone number of the emergency contact neighbor or friend that is willing to care for pets when owner is not home, and the emergency contact name out of the immediate area where pets can be taken in an evacuation emergency. - Have a pet carrier stored near the emergency preparedness kit - Have cat litter/pan and newspapers
+- First aid kit (include a list of any medical conditions related to each pet and the name of pet's veterinarian and phone number - include vital medical records and supply of necessary medication in a waterproof container) - List of pets or animals on the property, including species, typical location (in the case of house pets favorite hiding places) - · Veterinary records - Photos of pets, preferably with their owner - Food, manual can opener, food dishes and bottles of water - Strong leash and muzzle (because a pet can become agitated and bite a handler, even the owners, when frightened) - Name and phone number of the emergency contact neighbor or friend who is willing to care for pets when owner is not home, and the emergency contact name out of the immediate area where pets can be taken in an evacuation emergency - Have a pet carrier stored near the emergency preparedness kit - Have cat litter/pan and shredded newspapers - Trash bags for cleaning up after your pet - Flashlight - Pet bedding/blanket